mirorauhala/table/docs/overview.md

 title: Overview
 ---

 TanStack Table's core is **framework agnostic**, which means its API is the same regardless of the framework you're using.
 Adapters are provided to make working with the table core easier depending on your framework.
-See the Adapters menu for available adapters.
+See the Frameworks dropdown menu at the top-left of the page for available adapters.

-## Typescript
+## TypeScript

-While TanStack Table is written in [TypeScript](https://www.typescriptlang.org/), using TypeScript in your application is optional (but recommended as it comes with outstanding benefits to both you and your codebase)
+While TanStack Table is written in [TypeScript](https://www.typescriptlang.org/), using TypeScript in your application is optional, but recommended as TypeScript itself brings outstanding benefits to both you and your codebase, and it enables type-driven features in TanStack Table you wouldn't get in plain JavaScript.

 ## Headless